Nelson: The 16 Most Important Steps To Understand The Stock Market

 First, any intellectual conversation of the long term must consider the discounting mechanism of stock prices in how they discount future information, whether it is risk through the discount rate or value through the magnitude of free cash flows.
 The long term, therefore, is a far more complex concept than many make it out to be.
 In the future, for example, stock prices will reflect the expectations of a "new" future at that point in time, not the fundamentals of the past or performance from the past to present.
 This is why in “The 16 Steps to Understand the Stock Market,” we say the "long term" can never be attained.
 It’s fallacious to think so.
 As time passes, there will always be a new “future,” and a new “long term,” and stock prices will always change to reflect the moving target of these changing long-term expectations.

-Apple (AAPL), for example, is/was/has been a great performing stock because its future today has a larger free cash flow stream expected in it (and lower risk ascribed to it) than that of the future of its past.
+Apple (AAPL), for example, is/was/has been a great performing stock because its future today has a larger free cash flow stream expected in it (and perhaps lower risk ascribed to it) than that of the future of its past.
 Its future value today is larger than what it was in the past.
 The present value of expectations of its long term, a "new" long term, have changed over time.
 This is very important to understand.
-It is not the passing of time (chronologically), per se, why stock prices advance/decline, but instead it is the change in the market’s future financial forecasts of them (free cash flow and the like) +\- net cash on the books at any point in the future that causes the stock price change (driven by buying and selling activity based on these changing expectations).
+It is not necessarily the passing of time (chronologically), per se, why stock prices advance/decline, but instead it is the change in the market’s future financial/fundamental forecasts of the company (free cash flow and the like) +\- net cash on the books at any point in the future that causes the stock price change (driven by buying and selling activity based on these changing expectations).

 In other words, it doesn't matter if you think a stock is undervalued or overvalued.
 It matters if others (after you) think a stock is undervalued or overvalued, and then they buy or sell that stock driving it higher or lower--only then will it converge to intrinsic value.
 The market is not magic--other people have to eventually agree with you (and vote with their money) for your ideas to work out.
 As an investor, you are highly dependent on what other people think.
 You must hope that they eventually come around to what you believe.
 Or else your stock will never converge to intrinsic value.